 EDUC 607 Graduate Practicum in Teaching Children with Special Needs This course is open only to graduate students engaged as full-time student teachers in the childhood and students with disabilities teacher certification program.
 This is full-time student teaching, taken in tandem with EDUC 605 during the second seven weeks of the semester.
 Students complete student teaching (as described in EDUC 605 above) in elementary special education settings.
 This course must be taken credit/no credit.
 Prerequisites: Completion of all other teacher certification requirements.
 (Baker, Kelly, Fall, offered annually)

 EDUC 801 & 803 Master’s Project Students will complete a graduate level integrative group project that addresses an issue of educational relevance.
 This project will analyze an educational issue from multiple perspectives and develop a set of presentations will be presented publically (e.g., Senior Symposium, Community Engaged Scholarship Forum, community meeting with stakeholders, conference presentation).
 (Spring, offered annually)

 EDUC 802 Master’s Thesis (Spring)

 EDUC 820 Graduate Seminar in Education Research Students will explore educationally relevant research and practices through the course and individually produce a literature review addressing an area of focus.
 An outside faculty reader must be identified who will review the final literature review.
-Prerequisite: EDUC 420 (Staff, Spring, offered annually)
+Prerequisite: EDUC 420 (Spring, offered annually)